John Fletcher (playwright): Plays

 Because Fletcher collaborated regularly and widely, attempts to separate Fletcher's work from this collaborative fabric have experienced difficulties in attribution.
 Fletcher collaborated most often with Beaumont and Massinger but also with Nathan Field, Shakespeare and others.
 Some of his early collaborations with Beaumont were later revised by Massinger, adding another layer of complexity to the collaborative texture of the works.
-According to scholars such as Hoy, Fletcher used distinctive mannerisms that Hoy argued identify his presence.
+According to scholars such as Cyrus Hoy, Fletcher used distinctive textual and linguistic preferences, style and idiosyncrasies of spelling that identify his presence.
 According to Hoy's figures, he frequently uses ye instead of you at rates sometimes approaching 50 per cent.
 He employs 'em for them, along with a set of other preferences in contractions.
 He adds a sixth stressed syllable to a standard pentameter verse line—most often sir but also too or still or next.
 Various other habits and preferences may reveal his hand.
 The detection of this pattern, a Fletcherian textual profile, has persuaded some researchers that they have penetrated the Fletcher canon with what they consider success—and has in turn encouraged the use of similar techniques in the study of literature.
 [See: stylometry.]
 Scholars such as Jeffrey Masten and Gordon McMullan, have pointed out limitations of logic and method in Hoy's and others' attempts to distinguish playwrights on the basis of style and linguistic preferences.

-Bibliography has attempted to establish the writers of each play.
-Attempts to determine the exact "shares" of each writer (for instance by Cyrus Hoy) in particular plays continues, based on patterns of textual and linguistic preferences, style and idiosyncrasies of spelling.

-The list that follows gives a tentative verdict on the writing of the plays in Fletcher's canon, with likeliest composition dates, dates of first publication and dates of licensing by the Master of the Revels, where available.
+This list of plays in Fletcher's canon provides likeliest composition dates, dates of first publication and dates of licensing by the Master of the Revels, where available.